Reincarnation: Is It Scriptural?

 Welcome.
 Today I am going to cover the topic of reincarnation.
 Why?
-Because despite the idea of reincarnation coming from other religions (some of which I also discuss in this article), a lot of people take scripture out of context to say that John is Elijah reincarnated.
+Because despite the idea of reincarnation coming from other religions, a lot of people take scripture out of context to say that it is biblical.

 Here we see that Elijah is prophesied to come back.
 When did he come back?
 In the New Testament, but not in the way you might think if you take this part literally.
-Yahusha tells us tha John is Elijah.
+The Savior tells us that John is Elijah.

-"And he shall go before him in the spirit and power of Elias, to turn the hearts of the fathers to the children, and the disobedient to the wisdom of the just; to make ready a people prepared for Elohim".
+"And he shall go before him in the spirit and power of Elias, to turn the hearts of the fathers to the children, and the disobedient to the wisdom of the just; to make ready a people prepared for the Lord".— Luke 1 17

-"Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration, and renewing of the Holy Spirit;"
+"Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration, and renewing of the Holy Spirit;"— Titus 3 5

 This verse is also taken out of context.
 "Regeneration" is taken as the soul being transferred into another body.
 Another word for regeneration is rebirth, related to the biblical phrase “born again.”
 This is about being born again, renewing your mind and devoting yourself to the Most High.
 The Strong's Concordance word for renewal is 3824. paliggenesia : regeneration, <renewal>.